-Don't send your recycled glasses to developing countries, it costs twice as much as giving them ready-made glassesApril 4th, 2012 in Ophthalmology /
+Don't send your recycled glasses to developing countries, it costs twice as much as giving them ready-made glassesApril 4, 2012 in Medicine & Health / Ophthalmology

 You might feel good sending your old reading glasses to a developing country.
 But a recent international study, led by the International Centre for Eyecare Education (ICEE), a collaborating partner in the Vision CRC, in Sydney, suggests it is far better to give $10 for an eye examination and a new pair of glasses if you want to help someone in desperate need, and it is far better for building capacity in these communities.

 The study, recently published in the journal Optometry and Vision Science, found that only 7% of a test sample of 275 recycled glasses were useable and that this pushed the delivery cost to over $US 20 per pair.
 There are a wide range of ready-made glasses available, which can be supplied for around half the cost.
 Over 600 million people are unnecessarily blind or vision impaired globally simply because they need an eye examination and appropriate glasses.

 Dr. David Wilson, Research Manager Asia-Pacific for ICEE and head author on the paper, says that although the intention is good, recycled glasses are not a cost-saving method of correcting refractive error and should be discouraged as a strategy for eliminating uncorrected refractive error in developing countries.
 While this is not the first argument against the use of recycled glasses there has been no accurate costing of their delivery, he said.